luizuk/luizuk/README.md

 🔭 CEO and Founder of <a href='https://github.com/lupasoftware'>@lupasoftware.</a> (<a href='https://lupatech.io'>Our web platform</a>)

-🌐 Web, 📲 Mobile, 💎 BlockChain and 👾 Games dev.
+🌐 Web, 📲 Mobile, 💎 Blockchain and 👾 Games dev.

 🌎 Universal solution apps.